-- 2.10.a.
+2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
+(Core)

-(Core) - 2.10.b.
-In addition to the program director, the program should maintain a ratio of at least one core faculty member to each fellow appointed to the program.
-(Core) - 2.11.
-Program Coordinator
+- 2.10.b.
+The program must maintain a ratio of at least one core faculty member to every two fellows appointed to the program.
+(Core) - 2.10.c.
+At a minimum, each required core faculty member, excluding program leadership, must be provided with support equal to a dedicated minimum of 10 percent FTE for educational and administrative responsibilities that do not involve direct patient care.
+(Core)

-There must be administrative support for program coordination.
-(Core) - 2.11.a.
-The program coordinator must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+2.11.
+Program Coordinator There must be administrative support for program coordination.
+(Core)

+- 2.11.a.
+There must be a program coordinator.
+(Core) - 2.11.b.
+The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
 (Core)